the-c0d3r/obsidian-linked-note-exporter/README.md

 -   If enabled, the exported files will be zipped into `export.zip` inside the target directory.

-### `Maintain Folder Structure`
+### `Keep Folder Structure`

--   If enabled, the export files or zip will maintain the same directory structure as the original file path
+-   If enabled, the export files or zip will maintain the same directory structure as the original file path.

 ### `Ignore Folders`